-7.9 Renewable energy use per tonne of CPO or palm product in the mill should be monitored and reported.
+Criterion (new) Guidance 7.9 Renewable energy use per tonne of CPO or palm product in the mill should be monitored and reported.
 Direct fossil fuel use per tonne of CPO or FFB should be monitored.
 Energy efficiency should be taken into account in the construction or upgrading of all operations.
 The unit of certification should assess the direct energy use of their operations, including fuel and electricity, and energy efficiency of its operations.
-This should include estimation of fuel use by on-site contract workers, including all transport and machinery operations.

-The feasibility of collecting and using biogas should be studied where relevant.
+This should include estimation of fuel use by on-site contract workers, including all transport and machinery operations. •···· The feasibility of collecting and using biogas should be studied where relevant.
 7.10 The unit of certification should only establish new plantings on mineral soils, in low carbon stock areas, and cultivated areas (including rubber and tree crops), which the current users are willing to develop into oil palm.

-Plans prepared by the unit of certification should specify actions to be taken to reduce GHG emissions including for example, adopting low-emission management practices for both mills (e.g. better management of palm oil mill effluent (POME), efficient boilers etc.) and plantations (e.g. optimal fertiliser use, energy efficient transportation, good water management, restoration of peatlands and conservation areas).
+Plans prepared by the unit of certification should specify actions to be taken to reduce GHG emissions including for example, adopting low-emission management practices for both mills [e.g. better management of palm oil mill effluent (POME), efficient boilers etc.] and plantations (e.g. optimal fertiliser use, energy efficient transportation, good water management, restoration of peatlands and conservation areas).
 Reference can be made to the RSPO Compilation of BMPs to Reduce Total Emissions from Palm Oil Production.
 This Criterion covers plantations, mill operations, roads and other infrastructure including access and perimeter canals and roads.
+An assessment to identify Greenhouse Gases has been done in Sierra Leone (Reference the "Sierra Leone Third National Communications" and the "Sierra Leone Intended Nationally Determined Contribution").
 7.11 Extension/training programmes for smallholders may be necessary.

-7.12 For Indicator 7.12.2

-HCV assessments conducted as part of integrated HCV-HCS assessments, should follow the HCVRN procedures, using HCVRN ALS approved assessors for HCV assessments for new plantings, in line with the current version of the Common Guidance on HCV Identification provided by the HCVRN or national HCV toolkits.
+Criterion (new) Guidance 7.12 For Indicator 7.12.2 HCV assessments conducted as part of integrated HCV-HCS assessments should follow the HCVRN procedures, using HCVRN ALS approved assessors for HCV assessments for new plantings, in line with the current version of the Common Guidance on HCV Identification provided by the HCVRN or national HCV toolkits.
 NIs of the globally-applicable HCV definitions may be used to assist with implementation of the HCVA.
 The globally-applicable HCV definitions provided in the Common Guidance take precedence in any cases where a conflict is perceived with a NI.
 Where landscape level HCV and/or HCS maps have been developed, these should be taken into account in project planning, whether or not such maps form part of government land use plans.
 Further guidance for implementation of 'wider landscape-level considerations' and other natural ecosystems will be developed by the BHCV WG.
 This will include reference to Key Biodiversity Areas (KBAs), which are identified under a Global Standard (IUCN 2016) and should be identified through an HCV assessment.

+7.12 (Continued)